Skip to Content

 Don’t leave your dog alone for too long

-You should never leave your German Shepherd alone for longer than 4 hours, even less for young puppies.
-More than that becomes too much for your furry friend to bear.
+You should never leave your German Shepherd alone for longer than 4 hours, even less for young puppies—more than that becomes too much for your furry friend to bear.

 Find a way of keeping your dog occupied while you are away

-Keeping your dog mentally and physically engaged can be achieved by employing a professional trainer or a dog walker.
-An hour’s walk and some playtime when you are not around will go a long way to reducing the amount of time that your dog has to stare at the door in expectation of your arrival.
+An hour’s walk and some playtime when you are not around will go a long way to reducing the time your dog has to stare at the door in expectation of your arrival.
 There are also doggy daycare facilities where you can take your GSD.

 Find a way of staying connected with your dog while you are away